bookdash/bookdash-books/_site/README.md

 Each book's `index.md` file contains all the text and links to images for the story.

-Thie file is written in markdown: a simple way to structure plain text, which a markdown processor can turn into web- and ebook-ready HTML automatically.
+This file is written in markdown: a simple way to structure plain text, which a markdown processor can turn into web- and ebook-ready HTML automatically.
 You can [read more about markdown here](http://electricbookworks.github.io/electric-book-workflow/guide/03-markdown.html#markdown).

 The best way to learn how to create a markdown `index.md` file for a book is to look at an existing one.
 [Here is the raw markdown for *Sleepy Mr Sloth*](https://raw.githubusercontent.com/bookdash/bookdash-books/gh-pages/sleepy-mr-sloth/en/index.md).